ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-4-2.md

-Chapter: Identifying Your Strengths and Weaknesses
+Identifying Your Strengths and Weaknesses
 ==================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," understanding your strengths and weaknesses is a fundamental aspect of effective strategic planning.
 This chapter explores the importance of identifying your strengths and weaknesses and provides strategies to assess and leverage them for strategic advantage.